signalfx/signalfx-agent/docs/pguidance/agent-install-packages.md

 ### Prerequisites for Debian

-* Unix distro that's based on Debian or supports Debian packages
+* *nix distro that's based on Debian or supports Debian packages
 * Kernel version 2.6 or higher
 * `CAP_DAC_READ_SEARCH` and `CAP_SYS_PTRACE` capabilities
 * APT or similar package tools.
 These instructions show you how to install the package using `apt-get`.